TeslaRom-N/Feature-List/README.md

 - Allow to set custom brightness for ambient display and liftToWwake
 - Always show screen on time
 - No more "miscellaneous" battery drain
+- Add GZRoms App to About phone
+- allow to disable round corners for cards

 ...and more